Dyeing: Complex garment dyeing

 In the mid-1970s the Bologna clothing designer Massimo Osti began experimenting with the garment dyeing technique.
 His experimentation over the next decade, led to the pioneering of not just the industrial use of traditional garment dyeing (dyeing simple cotton or wool garments) but, more importantly, the technique of “complex garment dyeing” which involved dyeing fully fashioned garments which had been constructed from multiple fabric or fiber types (e.g. a jacket made from both nylon and cotton, or linen, nylon and polyurethane coated cotton) in the same bath.

-Up until its development by Massimo Osti (for his clothing brand C.P.
+Up until its development by Osti (for his clothing brand C.P.
 Company), this technique had never been successfully industrially applied in any context.
 The complexity lay in developing both a practical and chemical understanding of how each fabric responded differently to the dye, how much it would shrink, how much color it would absorb, developing entirely new forms of quality control to verify possible defects in fabric before dyeing etc.